AaltoSciComp/NoBSC/content/call-for-sessions.rst

 Everyone is asked to contribute to "cool things and problems".

-Remember, the theme of this conference is how we actually work and "how the sausage is made", not "advertising our sausage".
-You can present ideas, undone things, things you need advice on, and so on.
+Remember, the theme of this conference is how we actually work and "the problems we found along the way", not "advertising our product".
-You can request lightning talks, short talks, long talks, breakout sessions, discussions, etc.
+You can present ideas, what you couldn't do, things you need advice on, and so on.
+You can request time slots for lightning talks, short talks, long talks, breakout sessions, discussions, etc.

 **Submissions will open later.**